nimbix/jarvice-helm/scripts/README.md

     --eks-nodes-max 20
 ```

-To deploy a cluster with an autoscaling group of Nvidia GPU enabled nodes:
+To deploy a cluster with an autoscaling group of 10-20 `p3.2xlarge`
+(Nvidia GPU enabled) nodes:
 ```bash
 $ ./scripts/jarvice-deploy2eks \
     --registry-username <username> \